Renvia-code/best-cursor-rules/README.md

 4. **Execution** - Creates `.cursor/rules/` with customized rules

 The wizard adapts to your project.
 Using Supabase?
 It includes those patterns.
 TypeScript strict mode?
 It adjusts accordingly.
 It's not a one-size-fits-all dump of rules.

-> [!TIP]
-> **Why Agent Mode?** The wizard needs to read files and create your rules folder.
-Agent Mode gives the AI the permissions it needs to analyze your project and write the customized rules.

 ---